akihikodaki/dts/test_plans/cvl_advanced_rss_gtpu_test_plan.rst

    check both the packets are distributed to queues by rss.
    note: if there is not this type packet in the case, omit this step.
 7. distroy the rule and list rule.
-8. send the basic packet.
+8. send the same packets in step3, only switch ip address. check the received packets which switched ip address have different hash value.

-   if the rule inner protocol is IPV4_UDP/TCP or IPV6_UDP/TCP, check the received packet has different hash value in step 4. if the rule inner protocol is IPV4/IPV6, check the received packet has not hash value, and distributed to queue 0.
+Note: the GTPoGRE packets need to be added to symmetric cases as a Ptype, just like toeplitz cases.

 ==========================================
 Pattern: symmetric outer ipv4 + inner ipv4